 Credit Cards vs. Cash and Tipping

 - IMPORTANT: Make sure your credit card company knows that you’ll be traveling abroad.
 Double check this.
-We have the Chase Sapphire Reserve card.
-We called them to let them know, but we still had problems when we reached Brussels.
-Chase was so great and fixed this immediately, but we were fumbling a bit when we were trying to buy train tickets straight off of our flight from Atlanta.
+We did this but we still had problems when we reached Brussels.
+Our credit card company was so great and fixed this immediately, but we were fumbling a bit when we were trying to buy train tickets straight off of our flight from Atlanta.

 - Tipping is unnecessary and if you use a credit card, you might not even get the option to do so.
 It was actually kind of refreshing; zero pressure.